Remake0992/Remake0992.github.io/_tabs/about.md

 Hey!
 Welcome to my site.
 My name is Collen Saunders.
 I currently reside in Greensboro, North Carolina.

 I am an IT professional who has a deep passsion for learning new things.
-I am particularly interested in cloud archetecture, though I can really get lost in anything.
+I am particularly interested in cloud architecture, though I can really get lost in anything.
 I have four years of experience in the Information Technology field.
 In addition to IT-related areas of study, I study Japanese and have a chronic self-hosting addiciton.

 I am currently pursuing a bachelors of Information Science at the University of North Carolina at Greensboro.
 I'm expected to graduate in 2027.
 After graduation, I plan to move to Japan.